Visy: Odour Pollution in Reservoir

 The paper mill recycling plant situated in Reservoir in the north of Melbourne, is one of the eight paper mills across Australia ran by Visy.
 From 2020, EPA Victoria received multiple complaints from local communities about the smell coming from the plant.

 Odorous pollution was released from chimneys due to the treatment process happening in the mill, the smell was described as varying from vinegar to grease trap.

 EPA submitted four remedial notices and fined the company $9,000 for failing to stop the smell a year later.
 Mid 2023, odour emissions were still monitored by EPA around the site.

 Sustainability

-Pratt has organized the build of a $50 million, 100% recycled plastics plant in Sydney.
+Pratt has organised the build of a $50 million, 100% recycled plastics plant in Sydney.
 This plant will enable Visy to make its PET and HDPE bottles out of 100% recycled plastic resin.

-Visy-Pratt Industries USA have continued to build clean energy plants which now include facilities in Tumut, Melbourne, Queensland and Atlanta.
-These provide coal-free energy and allow Visy to expand its recycling capabilities to beyond converting paper and plastics into 100% recycled products.
+Visy-Pratt Industries USA have continued to build clean energy plants which now include facilities in New South Wales (Tumut), Victoria (Melbourne), Queensland and Atlanta.
+These waste-to-energy plants generate coal-free electricity.
+They also allow Visy to expand its recycling capabilities beyond converting paper and plastics into recycled goods, residual waste is burnt to extract 'reusable' energy from those streams.
 It will also enable the company to convert almost all remaining garbage into clean energy, thus helping close down landfills.